Tag Archives: Small Town

 American Beauty (1999), Annette Bening

-I’m yet to watch another film more perfect.
+Even now, I’m still yet to watch another film more perfect.
 Such a beautifully crafted story with excellent dialogue, symbolism and a healthy dose of truth and black humour.

 It’s a brilliant commentary on suburbia and life in the classic American small town.
 American Beauty offers plenty of potentially useful information about the human condition.